 The word compassion literally means “ suffer together” or to experience someone else’s suffering with your own body and mind.
-This is only possible if we consider another being as one with us, or we are united with very other element composing the universe.
+This is only possible if we consider another being as one with us, or we are united with every other element composing the universe.

 Nice, happy, relaxed, rejuvenated, calmer are the terms that drip out their lips at the most.
 True, all these terms expressed are the genuine feeling they experience, but why were they not feeling this way up till the yoga class had begun?
 The simple answer to this is that before the Yoga class began they were all islands in themselves, by the time the yoga class ended all these islands had merged with the larger space known as universal existence.

 This experience is of merging, flowing into and with everything around you, the feeling of an individual stream merging with the ocean by losing its identity relieves us of the burden of carrying ourselves as individuals.
 This release is what induces the feeling expressed in different ways by my students after every Yoga class reaches its denouement.

-Yoga asanas, especially the one’s which bend the spine backwards throw the chest out exercising the muscular net around it.
+Yoga asanas, especially the one’s which bend the spine backwards throw the chest out exercising the muscular web around it.
 The more the chest can expand outward the open your mind becomes leading to positivity.
-These yoga poses also enhances the ability to accept the present as it is in the person.
+These yoga poses for compassion also enhances the ability to accept the present as it is in the person.

 The Yoga techniques are so structured that every alignment directly influences a corresponding center of the brain responsible for a particular bodily or psychological function in one’s personality.
 Yoga asanas and pranayamas inherently train the brain to be in the present.
 This intensifies the feeling of experiencing certain emotions within oneself; love and compassion being among them.

-Ashtanga Yoga is a eight step path towards merging ( yog) the individual mind to the universal one.
-All these steps are placed in a sequence of refining the individual soul, from gross to the subtlest, preparing it for the merger with the universal soul.
+Ashtanga Yoga is a eight step path towards merging ( yog) the individual mind to the universal mind.
+All these steps are placed in a sequence of refining the Individual soul, from gross to the subtlest, preparing it for the merger with the universal soul.
 Ahimsa, self-love are some of the attributes which form important steps on this path.
 Cultivating ahimsa (nonviolence towards oneself and others) and self-love within oneself creates compassion and love for others on its own.